herrera-ignacio/oopnotes/README.md

 The template method pattern is used to define the basic steps of an algorithm and allow the implementation of the individual steps to be changed.

 [--> Reference <--](http://www.blackwasp.co.uk/TemplateMethod.aspx)

+Focus on eliminating code redundancy.
+The idea is that we should be able to redefine certain parts of an algorithm without changing its structure.

  #### Motivation